 As the hub of commerce in Richland County, Ontario boasts grocery stores, gyms, major retailers, and chain restaurants.
-It’s the home of the Richland Mall, which features 50 specialty stores, three department stores, a kids play area, restaurants, and the Avita Health System hospital.
+It’s the home of the Richland Mall, which features specialty stores and the Avita Health System hospital.
 Local favorite retailers include Crossroads Original Designs (located inside the Richland Mall) for candles hand-poured in Bucyrus, Ohio.
-When it comes to the latest fashions, B.E.
-Humble should be your first stop for women’s clothes and even personal styling.

 With a chain restaurant to fit every taste, can’t-miss local eats include Athens Greek Restaurant’s Ontario location for the best Greek food in the state.
 There’s more than one option for local coffee in Ontario.
-Stop in Blue Barista (in the Richland Mall), which offers locally roasted coffee, tea, hot chocolate, baked goods, and everyone’s favorite blueberry donuts.
 The Cove Coffee Shop features coffee and then some.
 This local treasure is home to some unique teas infused with local maple sap.
 Wokano Japanese Sushi & Steakhouse serves authentic Japanese cuisine, including Hibachi.
 Steve’s Dakota Grill was voted the “Best Prime Rib” 6 years in a row.
-For Italian food, locals will send you to Papa’s Gondola for sit-down dining or Warrior Pizza and Ice Cream for grab and go.
+For Italian food, locals will send you to Warrior Pizza and Ice Cream for grab and go.

 For hotels with easy access to Route 30, Ontario is a great city to make your home base for a trip to the Richland County area.
 The Hampton Inn Ontario/Mansfield has all the amenities to please both business and leisure travelers, including an indoor pool and a complimentary hot breakfast.
-The newly renovated Fairfield Inn & Suites has been appointed with spacious, modern rooms and features King Executive Suites and a business center.
 Stay a little or stay a while; Towne Place Suites by Marriott offers extended-stay rooms, meeting facilities, and a beautiful patio.